 The brand uses naturally grown organic cotton without harming the environment.
 One rippled striped Coyuchi shower curtain saves 1,318 days of drinking water and is equal to avoiding 6 miles or driving emissions.
 Coyuchi sources and manufactures responsibly in India and Turkey, working with fair trade certified factories.

-Coyuchi shower curtains are just right for people who enjoy minimalistic luxury.
+Coyuchi organic cotton shower curtains are just right for people who enjoy minimalistic luxury.
 They are soft to the touch but heavy, so they stay weighted in place.
 Through their 1% for the planet membership, they support Fibershed’or regenerative, carbon-neutral farming campaign.

 Material: organic hemp and linen